-Proposed Parcels 2-4 will have access to Claribel Road, and proposed Parcel 1 will have access to Ellenwood Road.
-The proposed Remainder will access Claribel Road via a proposed 30-foot-wide access easement across proposed Parcel 2 for the benefit of the proposed Remainder.
-Claribel Road, a County-maintained road, is classified as an 80-foot Minor Collector Arterial (MJC) road.
-The required half-width of Claribel Road is 40-feet north of the centerline of the roadway.
-The existing right-of-way is 20-feet north of the centerline.
-Ellenwood Road, a County-maintained road, is classified as a 60-foot Local Rural road.
-The required half-width of Ellenwood Road is 30-feet west of the centerline of the roadway.
-The existing right-of-way is 20-feet west of the centerline.
-The project was referred to Stanislaus County Public Works Department who commented that prior to the recording of the final map, the remaining 20-feet of the ultimate half-width of Claribel Road shall be dedicated as an Irrevocable Offer of Dedication (IOD); and that the remaining 10-feet of the ultimate half-width of Ellenwood Road be dedicated as an IOD.
-Public Works also requested a right-of-way chord at the intersection of Claribel Road and Ellenwood Road compliant with Public Works' Standards and Specifications to be dedicated as an IOD.
-Additionally, an encroachment permit shall be obtained for the unpaved driveway approach that access the sites from Ellenwood Road and Claribel Road.
-The comments received from Public Works will be added to the project as a condition of approval.
+Both proposed Parcels will have access to West Grayson Road, a County-maintained road, classified as an 110-foot Minor Arterial road.
+The required half-width of West Grayson Road is 55 feet north of the centerline of the roadway.
+The existing right-of-way is 33 feet north of the centerline.
+The project was referred to Stanislaus County Public Works Department which commented that prior to the recording of the final map, the remaining 22 feet north of the centerline of West Grayson Road shall be dedicated as an Irrevocable Offer of Dedication (IOD); the comment received from Public Works will be added to the project as a condition of approval.

-The Department of Public Works also requested standard conditions approval in their referral response related to recording of the map, including surveying and monumenting of the new parcels, removal of any structures not shown on the proposed parcel map, and requiring the recorded map to be prepared by a licensed engineer or surveyor.
+The Department of Public Works also requested standard conditions of approval in their referral response related to recording of the map, including surveying and monumenting of the new parcels, removal of any structures not shown on the proposed parcel map, and requiring the recorded map to be prepared by a licensed engineer or surveyor.
 Conditions of approval addressing their comments will be added to the project.
 The potential impacts to transportation are considered to be consistent with those evaluated in the GPU EIR.

-References: Application materials; CEQA Guidelines Section 15064.3; Referral response from Stanislaus County Public Works Department, dated April 18, 2022; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.
-1
+References: Application Materials; CEQA Guidelines Section 15064.3; Referral response from Stanislaus County Public Works Department, dated January 3, 2023; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.